Ahmed-Naeim/Custom_Bootloader/README.md

 - **ST-Link Utility:** Applied for robust flashing and debugging of the STM32 microcontroller.

+- **Realterm (Serial Capture Program):**
+  - Used for capturing and analyzing serial communication, providing valuable insights during the validation process.

 - **[Keil M5 or STM32 Cube IDE or any other familiar IDE for Implementation]:** Choose your preferred integrated development environment for the meticulous implementation and testing of the custom bootloader.

 ## Acknowledgments